Overview

 Direct Marketing

-There are considerable challenges to direct marketing in Liberia due to limited internet penetration, limited and ineffective postal services, lack of electricity, and low literacy rates.
+There are considerable challenges to direct marketing in Liberia due to limited internet penetration, ineffective postal services, unreliable electricity, and low literacy rates.
 Mobile phone companies employ short message service (SMS) messaging to market and advertise their products and services.
-Other common methods include radio advertising, television advertising, billboards, loudspeaker announcements in commercial areas, and newspaper advertisements.
+Other common methods include radio advertising, newspaper advertisements, television advertising, billboards, and loudspeaker announcements in commercial and public areas.

 Joint Ventures/Licensing